kennethy/notes-refactoring/README.md

 **4. Long Parameter List**

 Passing too many parameters.
 Avoid parameter derivable from another.
 Avoid flags.
-May introduce paramter object or class that groups the parameters.
+May introduce parameter object or class that groups the parameters.

 **5. Global Data**

-Global data which could be modified anywhere.
+Global data that could be modified anywhere in the codebase.
+Use getter/setter to control access.
+Try to keep them immutable.

+**6. Mutable Data**

+Data is updated, not realizing another part of the software expects it to be something different.
+Risk increases when its scope grows.

+**7. Divergent Change**

+When a module is often changed in different ways for different reasons.
+It may be a sign that the module is responsible for too many things, and may want to split the processing that it involves in.

+**8. Shotgun Surgery**

+Multiple small edits in different classes needed when making a change.
+Changes are all over the place.

+**9. Feature Envy**

+When a function in one module spends more time communicating with functions or data inside another module than it does within its own module.

+**10. Data Clumps**

+When three or four data items are used together in multiple places, either as class fields or function parameters.
+If deleting one of data value would make the rest meaningful, it could be a sign to make a class to group the data.

 # Tips